boundlessgeo/geodroid-server/docs/source/installation.rst

 Android device.

-To make use of Boundless Android Server, it is recommended to install a GeoPackage on the device's SD-card.
-This can be done by unpacking the contents of the http://dev.opengeo.org/~jdeolive/ne.zip GeoPackage to ``/sdcard/GeoData/`` on the Android device.
+To make use of Boundless Android Server, it is recommended to install a GeoPackage on the device's SD card.
+This can be done by unpacking the contents of the http://data.boundlessgeo.com/mobile/ne.zip GeoPackage to ``/sdcard/GeoData/`` on the Android device.